nickrearl/readme-generator/README.md

   ## Installation
-  to install dependencies run npm install through the command line
+  To install dependencies run npm install through the command line.

   ## Usage
   Clone the repository to your local system and run node index.js through your command line.
 Answer the prompts and enjoy your readme!